MOT-Multi-Functional-Bot/MOT-Multi-Functional-Bot/games/README.md

 The word with quotes around it, will be the word you use in your telegram chat.

-All of oure games have specific methods you have to add to your Command Handler:
+All of our games have specific methods you have to add to your Command Handler:

 ### Numbergame: